sarabrajsingh/sauce-labs-exercise-2/README.md

 pip3 install -r requirements.txt
 ```

+## Things to do Before Production

+1- wsgi framework that's prod friendly

+2- generalize hardcoded variables in ansible-playbooks and python scripts

+3- build a CI / CD tool to orchestrate deployment

 ## Deployment

 The entire ci/cd stack can be executed via an ansible playbook.
 The following command can be ran from the root directory of the project.